Snubber: Electrical systems

 Snubbers are frequently used in electrical systems with an inductive load where the sudden interruption of current flow leads to a large counter-electromotive force: a rise in voltage across the current switching device that opposes the change in current, in accordance with Faraday's law.
 This transient can be a source of electromagnetic interference (EMI) in other circuits.
 Additionally, if the voltage generated across the device is beyond what the device is intended to tolerate, it may damage or destroy it.
 The snubber provides a short-term alternative current path around the current switching device so that the inductive element may be safely discharged.
 Inductive elements are often unintentional, arising from the current loops implied by physical circuitry like long and/or tortuous wires.
 While current switching is everywhere, snubbers will generally only be required where a major current path is switched, such as in power supplies.
-Snubbers are also often used to prevent arcing across the contacts of relays and switches, or the electrical interference, or the welding of the contacts that can occur (see also arc suppression).
+Snubbers are also often used to prevent arcing across the contacts of relays and switches, or electrical interference, or the welding of the contacts that can occur (see also arc suppression).